RajLabMSSM/QTL-mapping-pipeline/README.md

   Path to count matrix, an RData file created by collating gene expression values from RSEM.
 I use the output of [collate_samples](https://github.com/RajLabMSSM/RNA-pipelines/tree/master/collate_samples).
   This matrix can contain more samples than you plan to analyse as the matrix will be filtered.

+#### `chr_type:`
+  This sets whether chromosome names follow the "chr1" or the "1" convention.
+Default is "chr1", otherwise set to "1".

 #### `interaction:`
   (optional) Flag for interaction-eQTL analysis.
 If set `True` (default is `False`), other the parameters `interaction_name` and `interaction_file` must be specified.
 See more below.